suncoast-devs/handbook/lessons/career-prep/branding.md

 - Organizations

-It is an excellent opportunity to showcase all the hard-earned accomplishments you have achieved to the potential professionals and visitors.
+It is an excellent opportunity to showcase all the hard-earned accomplishments you have achieved to potential professionals and visitors.
 Remember to be truthful and don't over exaggerate.

 ### Interests